ropensci-archive/roweb2/content/blog/2018-04-17-author-survey.md

 -   A [much improved (bookdown) guide](https://github.com/ropenscilabs/dev_guide) for both package development and package reviewing.
--   Improvements to `goodpractice` thanks to Mango The Cat’s [Hannah Frick](https://rladies.org/united-kingdom-rladies/name/hannah-frick/) and also a `goodpractice` API down the line.
+-   Improvements to `goodpractice` thanks to Mango The Cat's [Hannah Frick](https://rladies.org/united-kingdom-rladies/name/hannah-frick/) and also a `goodpractice` API down the line.
 -   A new and improved reviewer sign up form that will make it much